gallexi/darray/README.md

 ----

 ### Resizing
-If you know how many elements a darray will need to hold for a particular section of code you can use `da_resize` or `da_reserve` to allocate proper storage ahead of time.
-The fundamental difference between resizing and reserving is that `da_resize` will alter both the length and capacity of the darray, while `da_reserve` will only alter the capacity of the darray.
+If you know how many elements a darray will need to hold for a particular section of code you can use `da_resize`, `da_resize_exact`,or `da_reserve` to allocate proper storage ahead of time.
+The fundamental difference between resizing and reserving is that `da_resize` and `da_resize_exact` will alter both the length and capacity of the darray, while `da_reserve` will only alter the capacity of the darray.

-Pointers returned by `da_alloc` and `da_reserve` may or may not point to the same location in memory as before function execution, depending on whether reallocation was required or not. **Always** assume pointer invalidation.
+Pointers returned by `da_resize`, `da_resize_exact`, and `da_reserve` may or may not point to the same location in memory as before function execution, depending on whether memory reallocation was required or not. **Always** assume pointer invalidation.

 #### da_resize
 Change the length of a darray to `nelem`.
 Data in elements with indices >= `nelem` may be lost when downsizing.